twilight-project/zkos-rust/docs/transaction-spec.md

 | `MAX_SCRIPT_DATA_LENGTH`    | `uint64` | `64`  | Maximum length of script data, in bytes.      |
 | `MAX_WITNESSES`             | `uint64` | `16`  | Maximum number of witnesses.                  |

-## ZkOS Types

-ZkOS defines the following types

 ## Addresses

-### Network
-ZkOS supports two types of Networks.
-The first byte of address represents the intended network.
+ZkOS provides two types of addresses [Standard](#standard) and [Script](#script).
-    1. Mainnet => reprersented by 12 for Standard and 24 for Script addresses
-    2. Testnet => represented by 44 for Standard and 66 for Script addresses

 ### Standard
-[Standard](#standard) address are used to identify the owner of the assets on the blockchain.
+Standard addresses are used to identify the owner of the assets on the blockchain.
 The address is derived based on the El-Gamal public key encoded as hexadecimal string.

 The address is derived as follows

-    1. The first byte represents the Network
+1. The first byte represents the [Network](#network)
 2. 64 byte El-Gamal public key
 3. 4 bytes of the Hashed address as checksum
 4. Encode the bytes representation as hexadecimal string

 ### Script
-[Script](#script) address represents the merkle root of the program merkle tree.
+Script address represents the merkle root of the program merkle tree.
 It is used to ensure the integrity and authenticity of the deployed programs on the blockchian.

 The script is constructed as follows

-    1. The first byte represents the Network
+1. The first byte represents the [Network](#network)
 2. 32 byte merkle tree root is hashed using RIPEMD-160
 3. The resultant bytes are encoded as hexadecimal string

+#### Network
+ZkOS supports two types of [Networks](#network).
+The first byte of address represents the intended network.

+1. Mainnet: `12` for [Standard](#standard) and `24` for [Script](#script) addresses
+2. Testnet: `44` for [Standard](#standard) and `66` for [Script](#script) addresses

 ## Contract
 A ZkOS [Contract](#contract-type) is expressed as a collection of ZkVM programs stored in a binary merkle tree and associated [state](state-type).
 Each